 Ingredients

-- 3 pounds kabocha squash or other winter squash like acorn or delicata
+- 3 pounds winter squash such as kabocha, delicata, acorn or butternut

-- 3 tablespoon butter plus more for the pan
+- 3 tablespoons butter (plus more for the pan)

 - 1 shallot